 BAM may pay the employee bonuses in addition to the fixed salary.
 Such bonuses represent a discretionary payment to which there is no legal entitlement even after it has been paid more than once.
-Whether and to what extent bonus payments are made is decided each year.
+Whether and to what extent bonus payments are made is decided each year by the partner responsible for the company in consultation with the Board.
 The bonus is determined in the same way as at Group level.